m00nlight/m00nlight.github.io/_posts/2018-11-18-prolog-clpfd-solve-killer-sudoku-and-greater-killer-sudoku.md

 # Conclusion

-So the intention of this post is not to bulid the fastest [Killer Sudoku][4] and [Greater Killer Sudoku][6] solver, just want to show how we can just add a bunch of lines of code to the standard [Sudoku][3] solver in [clpfd][1] to get a general solver which can solve [Killer Sudoku][4] and [Greater Killer Sudoku][6] in a
+So the intention of this post is not to build the fastest [Killer Sudoku][4] and [Greater Killer Sudoku][6] solver, just want to show how we can just add a bunch of lines of code to the standard [Sudoku][3] solver in [clpfd][1] to get a general solver which can solve [Killer Sudoku][4] and [Greater Killer Sudoku][6] in a